 Following completion of an MA in History of Art at the University of Aberdeen, Niki began her career as a curator in galleries in Scotland and the North East of England.
 Work as an advisor to Northern Arts and Arts Council England (ACE) prompted her move into strategic arts development and a period of working for ACE as Head of Visual Arts & Literature for the East of England.
 During this time she developed and implemented the regional strategy for visual arts, contributed to national art form strategy, supported numerous organisations through accelerated growth, capital development and financial recovery and developed frameworks to support the region’s artists.

-Consultancy work focuses on undertaking strategic reviews, developing successful funding bids and providing project management services for arts and cultural organisations and local authorities.
-She has particular experience of working on capital projects, delivering strategic reviews to inform business planning and development opportunities, as well as working to secure new revenue and project funding.
+Since 2010 Niki has worked as a consultant and undertaken a number of interim roles with arts organisations across South East England at director and senior management level providing key strategic support during periods of significant change and growth.
+This includes Smiths Row, MK Gallery and Wysing Arts Centre.
+Her consultancy work focuses on undertaking strategic reviews, developing and writing funding bids and providing project management services for arts, cultural organisations and local authorities.
+She has a track record of success in working on capital projects, delivering strategic reviews to inform business planning and development opportunities, as well as working to secure new revenue and project funding.
 Niki also works with individual artists and artist collectives to develop and generate funding for their work.